 So anyway, this is a good mint ice cream recipe and I hope you try it.
 Just make sure to use a really good chocolate that will melt in your mouth with the ice cream and grate it or finally chop it.

-3/4 cup granulated sugar
+- 3/4 cup granulated sugar

-1 tablespoon cornstarch
+- 1 tablespoon cornstarch

-2 large eggs
+- 2 large eggs

-1 cup whole milk
+- 1 cup whole milk

-2 cups heavy cream (divided use)
+- 2 cups heavy cream (divided use)

-1 3/4 teaspoons peppermint extract (not mint — make sure it says peppermint)
+- 1 3/4 teaspoons peppermint extract (not mint -- make sure it says peppermint)

-1/8 teaspoon vanilla
+- 1/8 teaspoon vanilla

-In a heavy saucepan set over medium heat, bring the 1 cup of milk and 1 cup of the cream to a simmer.
+- In a heavy saucepan set over medium heat, bring the 1 cup of milk and 1 cup of the cream to a simmer.
 Pour the simmering cream mixture into the egg mixture whisking constantly, then return the mixture to the saucepan.
-Reduce heat to about medium low and whisk or stir constantly until the mixture thickens – it should not come to a complete boil, but rather thicken just to the consistency of thick gravy and it usually takes 7 minutes or so.
-Remove from heat and let cool slightly.
-Pour the remaining 1 cup of cream into the mixture, then stir in the peppermint extract and vanilla.
-Chill for a few hours or overnight until very cold.
+Reduce heat to about medium low and whisk or stir constantly until the mixture thickens – it should not come to a complete boil, but rather thicken just to the consistency of thick gravy and coat the spoon.
+If you have a candy thermometer, it should read somewhere between 165 and 170.
+Remove from heat and pour into a large bowl or a large shallow dish (a trick to make it cool faster).

-Following the ice cream maker’s directions, mix the ice cream until thick.
+- Following the ice cream maker’s directions, mix the ice cream until thick.
 During last 5 minutes of ice cream mixing, add the grated chocolate.
 Spoon into a lidded container and let sit in the freezer to ripen until you are ready to serve it.

-Makes about 4 cups
+- Makes about 4 cups